-Syntax no calls from module-spe ec to func-spec [, func-spec]; Parameters func-spec See func-spec , page 473 module-spec See module-spec, page 473 Description When you provide stack usage information for some functions in a modul stack usage information, the linker warns about functions that are reference module but not listed as called.
-This is primarily to help avoid problems wi routines, calls to which are generated by the compiler, beyond user control to selectively suppress the warn warning entirely (diag_sup ne of these functions, use the no calls from directive ing for the specified functions.
-You can also disable the press or gnostics>Suppress these diagnostics).
-Example no calls from [file.o] co MyFunc13, MyFun14;
+Syntax no calls from module-spec to func-spec [, func-spec...];

+module-spec See module-spec, page 503

+Description When you provide stack usage information for some functions in a module without stack usage information, the linker warns about functions that are referenced from the module but not listed as called.
+This is primarily to help avoid problems with C runtime routines, calls to which are generated by the compiler, beyond user control.

+If there actually is no call to some of these functions, use the no calls from directive to selectively suppress the warning for the specified functions.
+You can also disable the warning entirely (--diag\suppress or possible calls directive